fluree/docs.flur.ee/content/db_query.md

 Additional options can also allow recursion to specified depths (or infinite recursion).

-The syntax isn't just a way to specify the data you'd like returned, but inheretly represents **how** the data looks as it is returned.
+The syntax isn't just a way to specify the data you'd like returned, but inherently represents **how** the data looks as it is returned.
 This can often remove complicated data transformation steps needed to deal with returned database data, and even negates the need for a fairly substantial role of client-side database drivers.

 #### FlureeQL Graph Query with specific attribute selection